Kern, FTO William E.

 After completing his training, William assigned to the 79th Troop Carrier Squadron, 436th Troop Carrier Group when it was activated on April 1, 1943, at Baer Field, Indiana.
 The 436th moved to Alliance Army Airfield, Nebraska, on May 2, 1943. and Laurinburg-Maxton Airfield, North Carolina, on August 1, 1943.
 It went overseas in December 1943, and was stationed at Bottesford, England, in January 1944, before moving to Membury, England on March 3, 1944.
 The group is known to have flown C-47s which were used to deployed paratroopers.
 It also flew gliders.

 During his time with the 79th Troop Carrier Squadron, his unit flew missions during D-Day carrying the 82nd Airborne.
 It also took part in Operation Dragoon which was he invasion of southern France on August 15, 1944.
 He appears to have flown a glider carrying troops.
 According to documents, he was piloting a glider carrying supplies to troops in northern Italy.
 His co-pilot was FTO Robert Hardin.
-The glider was hit by enemy fire from the Island of Capraia, Italy, and went down in the Mediterranean Sea.
+One report states that his glider was hit by enemy fire from the Island of Capraia, Italy, and went down in the Mediterranean Sea.
 Some sources state the plane disintegrated before hitting the water.
 FTO Robert Hardin’s body washed ashore and two days later he was buried at the United States Military Cemetery, Vada, Italy.
 William’s body was never found.

 After the war in 1948, the American Graves Registration Service sent a team to the area where the plane went down and interviewed the civilian population from Lecce, Italy to the French border.
 They also searched on the islands off the coast.
 They visited the local towns and churches and were told no Americans had been buried in any of the cemeteries.
 On July 8, 1948, FTO William E. Kerns was declared non-recoverable.